 For more information please contact: email@example.com

-For weekly updates of the Beyond Capitalism Working Group and about its Participatory Budgeting project, go to the Alliance Facebook page.
+For weekly updates of the Beyond Capitalism Working Group and about its Progressive Publication Project and its Participatory Budgeting project, go to the Alliance Facebook page.